 Generally that’s because of an International Break, when players go to play for their home countries.
 It could also be due to a big weekend of Cup fixtures.
-Here is a list of all the international breaks for the 2020-21 season.
+Here is a list of all the upcoming international breaks.

 Do these schedules change?

 Absolutely.
 The Premier League announces everything for Saturday at 3, then a couple months out many of them get moved to Sunday and Monday for TV.
 Championship games occasionally go to Friday night.
 Sometimes a team will advance in a Cup and have to move a league match.
-Here is a post about TV changes during the 2020-21 season.
+Here is a post about TV changes this season.

 Is it all about the Premier League?